funtari76/Robert-P1-2/README.md

 # Chichen Logs

-Chichen logs is a website with the aim to help people get discounts to major sites accross
+Chichen logs is a website with the aim to help inform people who would like to experiance somethings extra ordinary.

-CHichen logs will as a handly easy tool for travelers and researchers and backpackers.
+Chichen logs will as a handly easy tool for travelers and researchers and backpackers.

+With simple giudlines as to how to get correct links and packages for hose on a budget as there are free tour on sirtirn day during the week or those who are more flexible with their spendings..

 ## Features

 - Users find discounts on any trips,

-- Users can find valueble information, as a hub that is interconnected to .
+- Users can find valueble information

 ### Mockup